 This map shows the Bay Health Index for all reporting regions.
 You can also access individual reporting region summary pages by clicking on them, or mousing over for quick summaries.

-This table shows the Water Quality Index, Biotic Index and the overall Bay Health Index for all reporting regions.
+This table shows the overall Bay Health Index for all reporting regions, which is derived from the following indicators: Chlorophyll a, Aquatic Grasses, Dissolved Oxygen, Benthic Index, Water Clarity, Total Nitrogen, and Total Phosphorus.
 Mouseover the index values to see the values of the component indicators/indices.
 You can also access individual reporting region summary pages by clicking on their name, or indicator details by clicking on their icons.

 Listed in order of Bay Health Index from best to worst.
 You can access more detailed information on each reporting region by click on the region names.